kevzettler/MMXOnline/readme.md

--Player 2
--AI

 -Snap to ground on move() function
-  -Characters y positions can be inconsistent on ground
+  -Characters y positions can be inconsistent on ground -AI

--All the weapons
+-All the weapons + weapon charge

 -Menu system
 -More levles/background+foreground system